chanchantang/todo/README.md

 ### Todo (literally):
-- Have a way to add tasks
+- Have a way to add tasks ✅
-- Have a way to view tasks
+- Have a way to view tasks ✅

-- Add checkbox for completion

-- Design a interface
+- Have a way to edit tasks ✅
-- Implement interface
+When user closes the modal, the task in UI will update
+    and update task internally
+    or
+When user updates task using editor, update task internally

 - Add categories for tasks
 - Have a way to view tasks by category

+- Add checkbox for completion

 - View tasks by date